kubernetes-sigs/karpenter/designs/degraded-nodepools.md

 2. 👎👎 Changes the meaning of `Validated` in terms of `Readiness`
 2. 👎 Relies on statuses that were not part of the original validation of a NodePool.
 3. 👍 Limits changes to customer-facing APIs.

+### Further Dicussion Needed

+Should this status condition be used to affect Karpenter functionality/scheduling or should it only exist to improve observability?
+For example, NodePools with this status condition could be seen as having a lower weight than normal so that other NodePools are prioritized.
+This is probably more surprising than not for most users and should not be considered pursuing.